GRK4

-G protein-coupled receptor kinase 4 (GRK4) is an enzyme that in humans is encoded by the GRK4 gene.
+G protein-coupled receptor kinase 4 (GRK4) is an enzyme that is encoded by the GRK4 gene in humans.

 This gene encodes a member of the G protein-coupled receptor kinase subfamily of the Ser/Thr protein kinase family, and is most similar to GRK5 and GRK6.

 G protein-coupled receptor kinases phosphorylate activated G protein-coupled receptors, which promotes the binding of an arrestin protein to the receptor.
 Arrestin binding to a phosphorylated, active receptor prevents receptor stimulation of heterotrimeric G protein transducer proteins, blocking their cellular signaling and resulting in receptor desensitization.
-Arrestin binding to a phosphorylated, active receptor also enables receptor signaling through arrestin partner proteins.
-Thus the GRK/arrestin system serves as a signaling switch for G protein-coupled receptors.
+Moreover Arrestin binding to a phosphorylated, active receptor also enables receptor signaling through arrestin partner proteins.
+Consequently the GRK/arrestin system serves as a signaling switch for G protein-coupled receptors.

-GRK4 is most expressed in the testes, with low amounts in the brain, kidney and other tissues.
-It has four alternatively-spliced variants.
+GRK4 is most highly expressed in the testes, with lower amounts found in the brain, kidney and other tissues.
+It exists in four alternatively-spliced variants.

-Polymorphisms in the GRK4 gene have been linked to both genetic and acquired hypertension, acting in part through kidney dopamine receptors.
+Polymorphisms in the GRK4 gene have been linked to both genetic and acquired hypertension, partly acting through kidney dopamine receptors.